 Patrick and I have a favorite sushi restaurant that we frequent A LOT – as often as 3 times in two weeks when the cravings strike.
 Because when the cravings strike for Miso Soup and sushi, they aren’t cravings to easily brush aside at home – until now.

-Ever since the overwhelming reception of my One Pot Thai Chicken Noodle Soup, I’ve been eager to share this this Chicken Noodle Miso Soup.
+Ever since the overwhelming reception of my Laksa and One Pot Thai Chicken Noodle Soup, I’ve been eager to share this this Chicken Noodle Miso Soup.
 I love Miso Soup but wanted to create a Miso Soup recipe that was a meal-in-one – not just a teaser appetizer soup that requires a full meal afterwards to fill you up.
 I also wanted to create a Miso Soup recipe that uses easier to find ingredients than your traditional Japanese Miso Soup but still tastes every bit as authentic.
 Mission accomplished.

 What is In Miso Soup?